POUNDIAN/annotated-index/README.md

 The goal here is to provide a database and API which can provide all references in the Annotated Index concerning any given Canto.
 We also want to be able to look up reference and discover where it is referenced in The Cantos.

+Though the An.Index is an outdated example of annotation for The Cantos, we intend to conglomerate all data for use instead of choosing only the most updated and accurate data.
+The cause for this can be read ...

 ## Manipulations

 We will have to manipulate the data somewhat.
 Where the An.Index provides page number, we want to provide line number(s).